Safety is the very foundation of our business. At Enbridge, we believe that all pipeline incidents can be prevented.

-Explore our commitment to pipeline safety on land and water.
+Explore our commitment to pipeline safety, on land and water, through this interactive experience.

 PLEASE NOTE: The objects and terrain presented in this experience may not be to scale.

 While our new enbridge.com website is almost universally mobile-friendly, this particular interactive experience is best experienced in a desktop or laptop environment.
 Enjoy!